ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 For doubly periodic systems, one major challenge is the large prefactor in $O(N)$ or $O(N log N)$ compared to 3D-PBC solvers @mazars2011long, especially when the system is strongly confined in the $z$ direction, i.e., $L_z << L_x, L_y$.

-- For the FFT based methods, huge zero-padding in $z$ is required @maxian2021fast.
+- For the FFT based methods, *huge zero-padding* is required.

-- For the FMM based methods, more near field contributions is included @yan2018flexibly.
+- For the FMM based methods, *more near field contributions* is needed.

 Some recently developed methods offer potential solutions to this challenge, including:
 - Anisotropic truncation kernel method @greengard2018anisotropic